Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Presidio Tunnel Tops

-The Presidio Pop Up area has rotating food trucks each day around lunchtime.
-And keep your eyes open —a large food hall called the Mess Hall is expected to open near Tunnel Tops in 2026!
+And keep your eyes open —a large food hall called the Presidio Mess Hall is expected to open near Tunnel Tops in June 2026!

 Battery Bluff Park

-Presidio Trails & Nature Walks
+Best Trails & Walks in the Presidio

 One of the best things about the Presidio is how easy it is to walk and hike.
-Trails weave through eucalyptus groves, restored marshland, historic buildings, beaches, and blufftop overlooks, and are well-marked with signs.

 Even a short walk here can take you past coastal habitats, centuries-old military buildings, and some of the best Golden Gate Bridge views in the city.
-For an easy introduction, start near Presidio Tunnel Tops and follow the path west toward Battery Bluff Park for its wide-open viewpoints overlooking the bridge and the bay.

 The Batteries to Bluffs Trail is one of the most scenic short hikes in the Presidio.
 You can also add the climb down to Marshall Beach—470 stairs down and back UP!

-Another short route is the walk through the Quartermaster Reach Marsh, a restored wetland area with an elevated pedestrian bridge where you can spot shorebirds, crabs, oysters, and native plants.
+The Quartermaster Reach Marsh, a restored wetland area with an elevated pedestrian bridge where you can spot shorebirds, crabs, oysters, and native plants.

-Drop by the Presidio Visitor Center near the Tunnel Tops for info, or check out the detailed trail maps online.
 Some are harder and steeper than others, but there really is something for every level in the Presidio.

 Where to Eat in the Presidio